CkauNui/ckau-book/README.md

   - artworks from [Colorful](https://forums.launchbox-app.com/topic/51590-colorful-bigbox-theme) Launchbox/Bigbox theme by [Viking](https://forums.launchbox-app.com/profile/70421-viking)
   - artworks from "Alekfull Bello v2" by [@fagnerpc](https://github.com/fagnerpc)

-### Copyrights / Sources
-- Each brand of hardware and software here represented as a tribute.<br/>
-- All logos, trademarks and photos are copyright of their respective owners.<br/>
-- The [Vanamo Online Game Museum](https://commons.wikimedia.org/wiki/User:Evan-Amos) for most of the photos.<br/>
-- PICO-8 image taken from [PICO-8 Handheld Console Concept](https://www.behance.net/gallery/143131355/PICO-8-Handheld-Console-Concept) by Luiz Felipe Moura.

 ## License

 - ALLOWED